Hamad bin Khalifa Al Thani: Culture and education

-Abdication and later life
+Retirement and later life

-On 25 June 2013, Hamad handed over power to his son Tamim in a televised speech.
-In regards to the shift in power, Hamad said: "The time has come to open a new page in the journey of our nation that would have a new generation carry the responsibilities."
+On 25 June 2013, Hamad handed over power to his son Tamim bin Hamad Al Thani in a televised speech.
+In regards to the shift in power, Hamad said: "The time has come to open a new page in the journey of our nation that would have a new generation carry the responsibilities".

-Since his abdication, he is now popularly referred to as the Father Emir.
-His fourth son Sheikh Tamim, from his second wife Sheikha Moza, is now the eighth and current Emir of Qatar.
+Since his retirement, he is now popularly referred to as the Father Emir.
+His fourth son Tamim bin Hamad Al Thani, from his second wife, Moza bint Nasser, is now the eighth and current Emir of Qatar.

 Hamad is believed to have suffered from poor health for several years.
-In December 2015, he was flown to Zürich, Switzerland, for treatment after breaking his leg while on holiday in Morocco's Atlas mountains.
+In December 2015, he was flown to Zurich, Switzerland, for treatment after breaking his leg while on holiday in Morocco's Atlas Mountains.